 What Does it Mean to Taper Off Alcohol?

-When individuals decide to reduce drinking, two different options are available:
+When individuals decide to reduce drinking and get sober, two different options are available:

 - Quitting suddenly

 While quitting suddenly (or quitting cold turkey) is self-explanatory, tapering may raise some doubts.

 Tapering is an approach focused on diminishing the intensity of withdrawal symptoms by reducing the intake of a substance little by little.
 It is a strategy that, in combination with other treatments, healthcare professionals prescribe for individuals who live with an opioid use disorder.

 In this case, however, when individuals say they are tapering off alcohol, they’re referring to drinking less and less alcohol over time to avoid symptoms associated with alcohol withdrawal.

 Tapering may be a suitable option for individuals who have the following characteristics:

 - Consume alcohol on a moderate basis

 - Are worried about drinking habits and wish to cut down